 10.185 No more than ONE (1) Convoy Attack Task may be made in any given Space.
-If a Scattered Convoy is attacked multiple times over successful MPIs, case 10.156 must be applied each time.

 10.186 Convoy Attack Tasks may be Screened.
 Add ONE (+1) to the CDT die roll if Partially Screened.

 10.2 CORSAIRS

 The Golden Age of Piracy ended early in the 18th Century, but piracy remained a problem until the Age of Steam (and beyond).
 In Sea Lords, pirates and privateers - legalised pirates - are collectively known as Corsairs.
 The following are general rules.
 Full details will be given in the Exclusive Rules.